What does Partners in School Innovation do?

 Partners in School Innovation has garnered national attention.
 In 2012 the organization was ranked by Philanthropedia as one of the top Bay Area Education nonprofits by industry experts.
 Partners has also received a Top Non Profit Award by GreatNonProfits.org in 2013 and a Guidestar Gold distinction.
 Among other awards, Partners has received the notable distinction of being recognized for its partnership with Applied Materials by the Committee Encouraging Corporate Philanthropy (CECP).
 This award is among the most distinguished awards in the field of effective corporate societal engagement programs in the world.

-What happens after a 3-5 year engagement ends?
+What happens after an engagement ends?

 Can I sponsor a particular school or SIP?